openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 - kind=ClusterVersion|MachineConfigPool|HostedCluster|NodePool
 - object=<object-name>
 - system=<control-plane|worker-nodes>

 Value:
 - `-2`: Error determining the time at which changes can be initiated (e.g. cannot check with ClusterVersion / change management hierarchy).
-- `-1`: Material changes are paused indefinitely OR no permissive window can be found within the next 1000 days (the latter ensures a brute force check of intersecting datetimes with hierarchy RRULEs is a valid method of calculating intersection).
+- `-1`: Material changes are paused indefinitely.
 - `0`: Any pending changes can be initiated now (e.g. change management is disabled or inside machine schedule window).
-- `> 0`: The number seconds remaining until changes can be initiated.
+- `> 0`: The number seconds remaining until changes can be initiated OR 1000*24*60*60 (1000 days) if no permissive window can be found within the next 1000 days (this ensures a brute force check of intersecting datetimes with hierarchy RRULEs is a valid method of calculating intersection).

 `cm_strategy_enabled`
 Labels: